Industry News

 The influence of calcium carbonate on the foaming performance of plastic materials is complex and depends on both the particle size and the amount used:

-Calcium Carbonate Size: When the particle size of calcium carbonate aligns with that of the foaming agent, it can act as a nucleating agent, positively influencing foaming.
+Calcium Carbonate Size: When the particle size of calcium carbonate aligns with foaming agent, it can act as a nucleating agent.
+This process positively influences foaming.
 The ideal particle size is less than 5 μm and should avoid agglomeration.
 If the particle size exceeds 10 μm or is too fine and agglomerates, it can negatively impact foaming.
 It is recommended to use 3000 mesh (approximately 4 μm) calcium carbonate to ensure a size under 5 μm without agglomeration.

 The mechanisms by which calcium carbonate promotes foaming include: